mackaytc/covid-resources/docs/README.md

 ##  Frequently Asked Questions

+#### _Why the heck should I listen to what you’re saying?!_

+I definitely don’t claim to be an expert!
+I’ve tried to include links for resources that discuss everything here in greater detail and you should definitely check those out.
+My only goal here is to relay information in a way that might be easier to get through than the original sources.

 #### _Why am I still stuck sitting at home all day?_

 If you feel uncertainty about what’s been going on and why, you’re not alone!
 When we first locked down, everyone talked about “flattening the curve” a lot.
 That meant trying to prevent cases from growing so fast that hospitals were overwhelmed... which was a (very) important goal and first step.
 But it’s just a first step!